 Ingestion

-The lifecycle of the pinwom begins with microscopic pinworm eggs.
+The lifecycle of the pinworm begins with microscopic pinworm eggs.
 Able to survive on most surfaces for 2 to 3 weeks, pinworms can be picked up anywhere.
 Due in part to their not-so-hygienic tendencies, school-age and preschool children are some of those most likely to get a pinworm infection.

 Migration